nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to revise a specific entry.
 2. Food Diary checks requested entry.
-3. Food diary allows user to make revisions to the entry.
+3. Food Diary allows user to make revisions to the entry.

+    Use case ends.

 **Extensions**:
 * 1a.
 Food diary detects invalid command from user.